-X.4.2.2 Use Case #2: <Post-Operative Recovery>
+X.4.2.2 Use Case #2: Post-Operative Recovery

-<One or two sentence simple description of this particular use case.>

-<Note that Section X.4.2.1 repeats in its entirety for additional Use Cases (replicate as section X.4.2.2, X.4.2.3, etc.).>Remote Post-Operative recovery allows a patient to recover from the effects of surgery or other traumatic procedures (such as chemotherapy) amongst family and friends in a familiar environment.
+Remote Post-Operative recovery allows a patient to recover from the effects of surgery or other traumatic procedures (such as chemotherapy) amongst family and friends in a familiar environment.

-X.4.2.2.1 < Post-Operative Recovery > Use Case Description
+X.4.2.2.1 Post-Operative Recovery Use Case Description

-<Describe the key use cases addressed by the Profile.
-Limit to a maximum of one page of text or consider an appendix.>

 A patient that has had surgery, or chemotherapy, or radiation treatment, or has undergone some other medically traumatic event will often need to be monitored for potential complications.
 In some cases (such as a broken bone) the potential for complications is so low that it is standard procedure that recovery is at home.
 In many other cases monitoring is needed but it is fairly simple, and any complications that might be detected from the monitoring will not be acute.
 Nevertheless the patient is either required to stay at the facility to receive this monitoring or is required to frequently visit the facility to be monitored, both of which are inconvenient and expensive.
 If the patient can be provided with the monitoring equipment, recovery can take place in the home and visits to the facility take place only when warranted.

-X.4.2.2.2 < Post-Operative Recovery > Process Flow
+X.4.2.2.2 Post-Operative Recovery Process Flow

 A patient has just undergone heart surgery.
 The surgery appears to have gone well and the patient shows no signs of complications.
-The care giver provides the patient with a PHCA-compliant weight scale from ViktMasters AB, blood pressure cuff from MedMax Gmbh, pulse oximeter from POSpecialists, Inc, and medication monitor from AMM Masters AB, and installs a PHCA complaint application hosting device application from Medical Mjukvaror AB on the patient’s mobile phone.
+The care giver provides the patient with a PCHA-compliant weight scale from ViktMasters AB, blood pressure cuff from MedMax Gmbh, pulse oximeter from POSpecialists, Inc, and medication monitor from AMM Masters AB, and installs a PCHA complaint application hosting device application from Medical Mjukvaror AB on the patient’s mobile phone.
 The Medical Mjukvaror AHD application is configured to transfer the data to an application obtained from Medical Servers, Inc. running on the facilities back end server.
 The health care staff has configured an account for the patient on this server.
 The care giver instructs the patient to take a weight measurement, blood pressure measurement, and pulse oximeter reading twice a day along with medication instructions; once in the morning, and once in the evening.
 Taking additional weight measurements during other times of the day is encouraged.
 The patient is instructed to first turn on the mobile device, start the installed Medical Mjukvaror AHD application, and then use the three provided devices to take the measurements.
 Medications are dispensed from a special pill box.
 The patient is given a few practice sessions with the devices, the use of the medication dispenser, and mobile phone application.
 Everything goes smoothly though it takes some extra effort to get used to taking blood pressure measurements.
 The patient sees the measurements displayed and medications taken on the mobile device and an indication that the data is dispatched to the care provider.
 The care provider then accesses the data from the examination room terminal and shows the patient the sent measurements.

-Once home the patient follows the care giver’s instructions; turn on the mobile device, start the PHCA complaint application, and then take the three instructed measurements and the prescribed medications.
-All devices use the PHCA Data transaction over Bluetooth to transfer the measurements and medication indications to the mobile device.
+Once home the patient follows the care giver’s instructions; turn on the mobile device, start the PCHA complaint application, and then take the three instructed measurements and the prescribed medications.
+All devices use the PCHA Data transaction over Bluetooth to transfer the measurements and medication indications to the mobile device.